SAP-samples/btp-msteams-extend-workflow/tutorial/Step2-Configure-Azure/README.md

 ### 1. Create Tenant in Microsoft Azure - Azure Active Directory

 1. Log in to [Microsoft Azure](http://portal.azure.com).
 2. Select Azure Active Directory.
-This is the information you will see in the Overview of Default Directory.
+This is the information you should see in the Overview of the **Default Directory** page.

     ![plot](./images/tenant-defaultdirectory.png)